tkaitchuck/Rust4JavaDevelopers/src/lifetimes.md

 # {}
 ```
 This would restrict the values that can be passed into the method to only be string constants, or their derivatives.

-TODO:
-  * Drop trait
-  * try/with replaced with drop
-  * Drop cannot fail and shouldn’t block.
-So sometimes close exists.